Overview

 You can also view some of our most popular Gear Recommendations here!

-Trailhead Traveler’s Recommended Hikes in Lassen Volcanic National Park
+Trailhead Traveler’s Recommended Best Hikes in Lassen Volcanic National Park

 Popular trail that travels steeply up to the summit of Lassen Peak, an active volcano.
 The summit is the highest peak in the park and the surrounding views are incredible.
 The trail is steep and rocky but still easily one of the best hikes in Lassen Volcanic National Park.
 The trailhead is located in a parking area off of Highway 89.